 ~ Daughter Isabelle (Behme) Klassen Hyle ~

-Daughter Isabelle K. Behme (1911- ? ) was born in about 1911.
+Daughter Isabelle K. Behme (1910- ? ) was born on June 21, 1910.

 At age 19, she resided with her divorced mother in the Bellingham, WA residence of J. Felix and Katherine P. Olson.

 She was twice married, first before 1935 to widower Dick Klassen (1889- ? ), a native of Nebraska and a foreman at a Wiley City fruit farm.

 Circa 1940, they lived on a farm along Old Naches Highway in Gleed, Yakima County, WA.

 Dick had been married before -- possibly to Pearl Aust ( ? - ? ) -- and brought at least three daughters to the marriage with Isabelle -- Beulah Klassen, Mabel E. Klassen and Neva Klassen.